litalbarkai/open-redatam/README.md

 On Ubuntu, download the [latest release](https://github.com/pachadotdev/open-redatam/releases/download/v2.0/open-redatam-ubuntu.deb) and install it.
 This will install `redatam` and `redatamgui` in `/usr/local/bin/` with the necessary dependencies and a desktop entry.
 The installer creates an entry in the Applications folder for Open Redatam GUI and you can also use the command line tool from the Terminal by calling `redatam`.

 On Mac, download the [latest release](https://github.com/pachadotdev/open-redatam/releases/download/v2.0/open-redatam-mac.dmg).
 The image contains `redatam` and `redatamgui`, which you can copy to "Applications".
+The app is not verified because it does not make sense for us to pay 200 USD/year just to sign one image.
+You can install it anyways this by going to the System Settings in the Apple menu and then:

+1. Select Privacy & Security.
+2. Scroll down to the Security section.
+3. Click "Open Anyway" beneath the message "RedatamGUI was blocked for use because it is not from an identified developer."

 On Windows, download the [latest release](https://github.com/pachadotdev/open-redatam/releases/download/v2.0/open-redatam-windows.exe) and install it.
 The installer creates an entry in the Start Menu for Open Redatam GUI and you can also use the command line tool from Power Shell by calling `C:\Program Files (x86)\Open Redatam\redatam.exe`.